 4. Chia Seeds

-Not only does consuming chia seeds increase energy and give you more endurance power (you’ll get that workout in after a long day!), but because it absorbs so much of its own weight in water, the seed also helps slow your body’s digestion.
+Not only does consuming chia seeds increase energy and give you more endurance power (you’ll get that workout in after a long day!), but because they absorb so much of their own weight in water, the seeds can slow your body’s digestion.

 6. Coconut Oil

 Not all fats are created equal.
-In fact, coconut oil is one of the healthiest, most natural fats we can consume, thanks to its medium chain fats that are easily digested and used for energy.
+In fact, coconut oil is one of the healthiest, most natural fats we can consume thanks to its medium chain fats that are easily digested and used for energy.

 7. Cruciferous Vegetables

-10. Grass-fed Beef
+10. Grass-Fed Beef

 Red meat has often been stigmatized as unhealthy, but it’s a widespread misconception.
 Instead, “you are what you eat” is an adage that rings especially true with grass-fed beef.